AldrianSL/Bellabeat-Fitness-Case-Study_Google-Data-Analytics/README.md

     ELSE EXTRACT(DOW FROM started_at) + 1
 END
 WHERE started_at IS NOT NULL;
+--- Note: 1 = Sunday and 7 = Saturday
 ```

 Clean the data to prepare for analysis in 4.
 Analyze!